-Believe it or not, today marks culinary guru and businesswoman extraordinaire Martha Stewart's 71st birthday!
-In honor of the day, we've rounded up a handful of our favorite recipes that Martha's had a hand in, from salmon mousse to blackberry crumbles and a little bit of everything in between.
+Believe it or not, today marks culinary guru and businesswoman extraordinaire Martha Stewart's 72nd birthday!
+In honor of the day, we've rounded up a handful of our favorite recipes that Martha's had a hand in, from Dutch babies to petit fours and everything in between.
 With these well-tested recipes in hand, you'll be set to toast to Martha from dawn to dusk.
 So cheers, Martha.
 We hope it's a good one!

 Check out her instructions (which are insanely easy — just cut to length and score an opening down the middle of the pipe) in her handy how-to.